-While the Jane Addams Middle School Athletic Field Lighting Project Draft State Environmental Policy Act (SEPA) Checklist is accessible and ADA compliant, the attached figures and appendices, which support the checklist, contain complex material that are not accessible.
-The following is a description of what is contained in the figures and appendices:
+While the Jane Addams Middle School Athletic Field Lighting Project Final State Environmental Policy Act (SEPA) Checklist and Determination of Non-Significance is accessible and ADA compliant, the attached Figures and Appendices which support the Checklist contains complex material that are not accessible.
+The following is a description of what is contained in the Figures and Appendices:

-• Figure 1, Jane Addams Middle School Vicinity, Seattle, Washington

-Figure 1 is an aerial photograph of the Jane Addams Middle School site and its surrounding neighborhood to within an approximately three-block radius.
+• Figure 1, Jane Addams Middle School Vicinity, Seattle, Washington Figure 1 is an aerial photograph of the Jane Addams Middle School site and its surrounding neighborhood to within an approximately three-block radius.
 The athletic field for which the lighting is proposed is outlined in red.

-• Figure 2, Location of Proposed Lighting Poles - Jane Addams Middle School, Seattle, Washington
+Figure 2, Location of Proposed Lighting Poles - Jane Addams Middle School, Seattle, Washington